Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Does anyone have any craft ideas using washcloths?

 You can make "booboo bunnies" from them.
 All you do is fold the cloth until you have a 1-2 inch wide strip.
 Then fold it in half and wrap a rubber band or sew it together leaving enough room for a plastic easter egg to slip in.
-Place a piece of ice in the egg, slip it in the hole, and you can make any boo boo better.

 How about making you dog a blanket for his basket from your old but still good washcloths. the sticthing has got to be good to protect your dogs nails from getting caught.
 Reccomend a sewing machine and the blanket to fit just inside the basket.